-- WordPress provides a Complete guide to security management in WordPress can be found at Ultimate WordPress Security Guide.
+- WordPress provides a complete guide to security management in WordPress can be found at Ultimate WordPress Security Guide.

-Support – WordPress vs Blogger
+Support – WordPress and Blogger

 When choosing a blog platform, support is an essential factor.
 You should ensure that there is a reliable support team available to assist you when you have questions.

 - Blogger only has limited support.
 There is very little documentation available and no forum for users.
 Your options for help are limited.

 - To view support tutorials, you can click on help in your Blogger admin panel.